wmde/new-lexeme-special-page/README.md

   The GitHub Workflows here should use the same Node.js version as the `mwgate-nodeXX-docker` CI job in WikibaseLexeme, because that job builds this app for the `test:snl-distnodiff` script.
 This version is currently Node 18.
   The upgrade to Node 20 there is tracked in [T343827](https://phabricator.wikimedia.org/T343827).
+- ESLint and related dependencies (i.e. `@typescript-eslint/eslint-plugin`, `eslint-plugin-cypress`):
+  ESLint v9 requires flat config, which is currently incompatible with some MediaWiki repos.
+  Migration to ESLint v9 is tracked in [T364065](https://phabricator.wikimedia.org/T364065).
+  Until this migration is complete, we can't update to versions of dependencies that require v9 or higher.

 All other dependencies should generally be updated to the latest version.
 If you discover that a dependency should not be updated for some reason, please add it to the above list.